christosgalano/terraform-template-repo/docs/dependencies.md

 # Dependencies

-In order to keep up with our Terraform and GitHub Actions dependencies, we use Dependabot with the following [configuration](../.github/dependabot.yaml):
+To keep up with our Terraform and GitHub Actions dependencies, we use Dependabot with the following [configuration](../.github/dependabot.yaml):

 ```yaml
 version: 2